kukyxs/CoMvvmHelper/README.md

 2. Paging3 -> see [BasePagingAdapter](https://github.com/kukyxs/CoMvvmHelper/blob/alpha/comvvmhelper/src/main/java/com/kk/android/comvvmhelper/ui/BasePagingAdapter.kt)

-## Migrate version to 0.5.0
+## Migrate version to 0.5.x
-Due to koin lifecycleScope has been Deprecated and not supported any more, we add `enableKoinScope` field
+Due to koin lifecycleScope has been Deprecated and not supported any more, you can implementation KoinScopeComponent and override scope field,

-for annotation class `ActivityConfig` and new annotation class `FragmentConfig`.

 if your activity or fragment has been registered `scope` at your `koinModule`,